ConnersSur/erigame/README.md

 # erigame
-Some configs used by erigamers
+Some configs and other stuff used by erigamers